9 Day Activity-Packed St. Martin + Saba Itinerary

 9:30 am: Take advantage of one of the many hiking trails coursing through Saba.
 Our favorite was the Sandy Cruz Trail.
 If you time it right, you can even see the little planes land on the short runway.

-Breakfast/Dinner: At the hotel
+Breakfast/Dinner: At the hotel.

 6:30 pm: Book the Bird’s Nest for a truly special dinner at the hotel.
 You will be dining suspended in old mango trees.
-A very unique experience and is one of the top things to do in Saba.
+A very unique experience and is one of my top things to do in Saba.

 Overnight: Queen’s Hotel